go-kata/kinit/README.md

 ### Functors

-Functors are run in the container.
-This library considers functors to have the following interface:
+Functors represent functions to be run in the container.
+This library considers functors to have the following
+interface:

 ```go
 type Functor interface {